 Undergraduate degrees: BA or BS

-If you want to pursue an undergraduate degree in business at the UO, the first step is to apply to the university through the UO Office of Admissions and select “pre-business” as your major.
-Once admitted, you will receive advising from Lundquist College of Business staff as you work toward full major status.
-Admission to the college is competitive and the coursework is intense.
-You'll be able to apply for full major status during your junior year after completing pre-major requirements.
+If you want to pursue an undergraduate degree in accounting at the UO, the first step is to apply to the university through the UO Office of Admissions and select "Pre-Business" as your major.
+Once admitted, you will receive advising from Lundquist College of Business staff as you work toward full accounting major status.
+Admission to the accounting major is competitive and the coursework is intense.
+You'll be able to apply for full accounting major status typically during your junior year after completing pre-major requirements.

 Points of Interest

-- U.S. News and World Report's "Best Colleges 2017" ranked the Lundquist College of Business undergraduate program among the top 50 in the nation and in the top 12 West of the Mississippi River.
+- U.S. News and World Report's "Best Colleges 2017" ranked the Lundquist College of Business undergraduate program among the top 50 in the nation and in the top 12 on the west coast.

-- The college's Lillis Business Complex was the first certified ecofriendly business school facility in the United States: LEED silver.
+- The college's Lillis Business Complex was the first certified ecofriendly business school facility in the United States with a LEED silver certification.

 - Leadership and Communication addresses personal leadership and communication skills.
 The course focuses on self-awareness for leading, persuading, and working with others; effective business writing and speaking; and team development.

-- Business Strategy and Planning is the capstone course focusing on strategy formulation and decisional processes.
-The curriculum includes writing a business plan that applies knowledge, and develops courses of action to accomplish organizational objectives.
+- Business Strategy and Planning focuses on strategy formulation and decisional processes.
+The curriculum includes writing a business plan that applies knowledge and develops courses of action to accomplish organizational objectives.

-Learning-by-doing, or experiential learning, is a hallmark of a Lundquist College of Business education.
-Your academic coursework provides the foundational knowledge, and a host of experiential opportunities puts that knowledge into action with real projects for real companies, with real stakes (and money) on the line.
+Learning-by-doing, also known as experiential learning, is a hallmark of the Lundquist College of Business.
+Your academic coursework provides the foundational knowledge, and a host of experiential opportunities puts that knowledge into action.

 - The college's CEO Network and Building Business Leaders (BBL) program connects and engages underrepresented minority students in an exciting experience while in the pre-business program and opens doors to career opportunities in business and accounting fields.